someonesdad1/hobbyutil/project_list.rst

 |   Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.
 | `util/fit.py <util/fit.py>`_ (8)
 |   Provides a python function to fit a string of words into a given number of columns.
+| `util/func.py <util/func.py>`_ (1)
+|   Python script to list the functions and classes used in the files given on the command line.
+| `util/getinput.zip <util/getinput.zip>`_ (115)
+|   A python module that gets input data in a variety of ways.
+Gets lines or tokens from a set of files or prompts the user for numbers (the numbers can be restricted to an interval and can include uncertainty or physical units).
+The lines and token getters are generators and can use functional programming tools.
 | `util/goto.py <util/goto.py>`_ (12)
 |   Contains a sh-type shell function and a python script that let you navigate around to various directories from a shell command line.
 A number of UNIX users have told me they couldn't live without this tool once they started using it.
 | `util/lib.zip <util/lib.zip>`_ (12)